The Chinese streaming platform iQIYI announced the launch of the country's first “virtual idol variety show.”

 A growing trend

 - digital influencers and computer-generated pop stars have become increasingly popular in China in recent years.
-However, not all of these projects have received positive responses.
-When the Chinese Communist Party tried to introduce its "politicized" virtual idols the reaction of social media has produced a hasty backtrack.
+However, not all of these projects have had positive responses.
+When the Chinese Communist Party tried to introduce its “politicized” virtual idols the reaction of social media has produced a hasty backtrack.